 I see some land, tiny islands, nothing but bald mounds of mud.
-What we need is a simple matter of size: what can handle eight people and all their gear, their tents, and a fire, but has a slope gentle enough that nobody rolls into the water in the middle of the night and vanishes forever?
+What we need is a simple matter of size: What can handle eight people and all their gear, their tents, and a fire, but has a slope gentle enough that nobody rolls into the water in the middle of the night and vanishes forever?

 Like all Sundered Ones, Gorish just knows where proper landfall is.

 This one is almost flat, a mass of mess rising from the water.
 I whirl my hook-and-rope over my head and send it hard into the mud, anchoring myself so I can pull my boat to shore.
-My boots make sucking noses.
+My boots make sucking noises.
 This is one messy landfall.